 4. The religious monuments (Kutaisi)

 Kutaisi is not the prettiest of the Georgian towns.
 But it is a good base to visit the many points of interest in the area.
 The Orthodox cathedral of Bagrati was built in the eleventh century but has been severely damaged throughout the years.
-UNESCO has once considered it as a World Heritage Site, but after its reconstruction work removed it from the list. (read more about Kutaisi)
+UNESCO has once considered it as a World Heritage Site, but after its reconstruction work removed it from the list.
+Also, read about what to visit in Kutaisi).

 5. The village of Sighnaghi